-At a recent Mastermind meeting, our main topic was how to do just that.
+At a recent real estate investment meeting, our main topic was how to do just that.
 Presenting an offer is the most important part of the entire buying process and, done right, it takes time.
 Never simply give a low offer, but rather take the necessary time to sit and explain, in depth, how you came up with your price.
 Buying is where you truly make your money, and presenting your offer is the most important time you spend with the seller.
 Never rush this step.

 Before meeting with any seller do your homework to determine, first, that you want the property, the property’s fair market value, and the maximum you can pay for it.
 Finally, make sure that you can resell for a profit if you plan to resell, or cash flow it every month if you plan to hold it as a rental.